Maintaining the oral health of your young ones with dentistry for children

 How to teach kids to brush their teeth?

-One of the most preferred methods is to begin by brushing your kids’ teeth for them when they’re really young and then eventually letting them brush themselves with your guidance.
+One of the best methods is to begin by brushing your kids’ teeth for them when they’re really young and then eventually letting them brush themselves with your guidance.

 When do kids lose baby teeth?